KacperKaszuba0608/OCIAD1-Analysis/README.md

 2. To plot the split violin and also perform statistical analysis, run the `split_violin_and_statistical_analysis.R` file.
 3. To create a supplementary file with all the data, run the `supplementary_excel_file.R` file.
 Note:
 Before you running this file, you need to create a file with organelles comparison.
 To do this run `organelles_comparison.R`.

+Another way to run the analysis is to run the `pipeline.R` file and most of the analysis will be done except plotting files.

 Good luck! 😉